- Chronic Care

 When to see a doctor for sleep apnea

-If you suffer from sleep apnea symptoms and have not received a formal diagnosis, see one of our board-certified doctors to get help.
-Your doctor can refer you to a sleep specialist that can perform a sleep study on you to determine if you have sleep apnea.
+If you suffer from sleep apnea symptoms and have not received a formal diagnosis, see one of our board-certified primary care doctors to get help.
+Your doctor can review your history and, if indicated, refer you to a sleep specialist that can perform a sleep studyto determine if you have sleep apnea.
+The sleep specialist can then discuss the best treatment option for you.

 Sleep apnea treatment FAQs